Geonovum/sospilot/docs/fiware.rst

 ===============================

 Done on the Linux VPS (Ubuntu 14.04).

-**Abandoned, Orion CB comppiled and ran with mongodb, but IoTAgent gave core dump, using Docker now, but kept for reference.**
+**Abandoned, Orion CB compiled and ran with mongodb, but IoTAgent gave core dump, using Docker now, but kept for reference.**

 Orion Context Broker (OCB)
 --------------------------